adnammit/notes/webDev.md

 	- these together allow us to type 'startpostgres' from any directory in bash and the postgres command will be called

-## FRAMEWORKS AND LIBRARIES AND SERVERS -- OH MY!
+## Frameworks And Libraries And Servers -- Oh My!
 * **angularJS**
 	- a front-end framework which allows webpages to behave more like applications and communicates asynchronously with the server
 	- using the angular resource factory, you create an abstraction of the server side RESTful API to make server side calls